 - Build and maintain a network.
 When you work as a freelance lawyer, you serve as your own business development apparatus and are even responsible for some administrative tasks.
 For these attorneys, contacts and a healthy network are essential for landing steady work, and additional resources may be necessary to help handle administrative tasks.
 Many freelancers are now partnering with alternative legal service providers (ALSPs) to secure a steady stream of work and get access to resources that help alleviate some administrative burdens and so they can stay focused on practicing law.

 Freelance legal work can be a rewarding, more flexible alternative to working at a traditional law firm.
-With the right network, dedication, and entrepreneurial spirit, attorneys can take the skills they honed in the corporate world and work with world-class clients, but on their own terms.
+With the right network, dedication, and entrepreneurial spirit, a freelance attorney can take the skills they honed in the corporate world and work with world-class clients, but on their own terms.
 Furthermore, partnering with an ALSP such as InCloudCounsel can give you a flexible, remote work arrangement with top-tier clients while caring for some administrative tasks such as billing.
 Interested in learning more about work opportunities with InCloudCounsel’s remote network of expert corporate attorneys?
 Click here to learn more.